Veggie Stand. By Noel McCann '13. View this photo and more at the ISLE Student Tumblr

 How does the academic experience compare to my son's/daughter's home college workload?

 Classes and coursework are demanding.
 Many of the ISLE faculty have taught at ISLE consortium colleges in America, and design their classes with a similar level of academic rigor.
 All academic classes are supplemented with field trips and tours, which grant students a unique opportunity to learn in the field.
 The intensive Sinhala language course includes daily assignments and written/oral exams.
 Students are also expected to practice their language skills outside of the classroom.
 The Independent Study project provides a unique opportunity to conduct four weeks of field research, and culminates in a 15-20 page paper.
 This project is wonderful preparation for a senior thesis or honors project.

 Where do ISLE students live during Independent Study?

 Each ISLE student works with ISLE staff and administrators to locate a homestay family in the area where he/she will be researching.
 This contact is often a friend or acquaintance of a homestay family member or a staff or university faculty member.
 Students make at least one site visit prior to beginning the IS period, during which they meet their new homestay families.
 In the rare case that a homestay family is not available, students will be placed in reliable accommodations such as convents, monasteries, university hostels, or reliable rest houses.

-How does ISLE stay in contact with students during the IS Period?
+How does ISLE stay in contact with students during the Independent Study period?

 ISLE students use their program cell phones to stay in contact with the ISLE Center staff and administrators.
 The Program Assistant will set up a bi-weekly check-in with each student, to keep tabs on the student’s progress and experience.